All Episodes

 And now we've got a problem.

-I mean, this is what we're getting into this in greater detail later in the program with Phil Haney and with Captain Roger Hill, but we have a bombshell account, highly decorated, former Air Force captain, said the 2011 chopper crash that killed 17 members of the Navy SEAL Team Six was a direct result of the Obama administration's overly restricted rules of engagement.
+But we have a bombshell account, highly decorated, former Air Force captain, said the 2011 chopper crash that killed 17 members of the Navy SEAL Team 6 was a direct result of the Obama administration's overly restricted rules of engagement.

-Now, if we're going to send brave men and women to fight, bleed, and die, well then maybe we ought to, you know, give them the ability to fight an enemy without putting handcuffs on them.
+Now, if we're going to send brave men and women to fight, bleed, and die, well, then maybe we ought to, you know, give them the ability to fight an enemy without putting handcuffs on them.

-Anyway, circa news and our friend Sarah Carter reported that this decorated retired Air Force officer who witnessed one of the most deadly attacks on Navy SEALs in U.S. history, breaking his silence, saying that the government covered up evidence detailing the 2011 downing of a Chinook helicopter gunship, and the Air Force captain, Joni Marquee, said that the crash could have been prevented had it not been for restrictions to the military rules of engagement that were put in place under the Obama administration.
+Anyway, Circa News and our friend Sarah Carter reported that this decorated retired Air Force officer who witnessed one of the most deadly attacks on Navy SEALs in U.S. history, breaking his silence, saying that the government covered up evidence detailing the 2011 downing of a Chinook helicopter gunship.

-Because we certainly don't need to put handcuffs on men and women when they're trying to fight, bleed, and die, and they have a right to go home to their kids.
+Well, I hope somebody, I hope General Mad Dog Mattis or somebody out there is changing these rules because we certainly don't need to put handcuffs on men and women when they're trying to fight, bleed, and die, and they have a right to go home to their kids.

-Anyway, the story goes on to say that they were working in the dark morning hours aboard an AC-130 gunship after being summoned to a mission she described as almost like a 9-11 type of situation, and the Rangers had called in for assault helicopters to engage the enemy hiding in the Rocky Valley below.
+Anyway, the story goes on to say that they were working in the dark morning hours aboard an AC-130 gunship after being summoned to a mission she described as almost like a 9-11 type of situation.

 The air weapons team fired on the Taliban fighters.